RogersLabGroup/NetCIS/README.md

 pip install ranky
 ```

-Download input files from Zenodo
+Download input files from Zenodo (zenodo_get has been installed with the netcis environment)

 ```bash
 mkdir input_files